 The model frequently produced surprising results.
 On one occasion, it revealed a valid option that made use of a textbook error in addition to the predicted response to a Polish language puzzle.
 This indicates, in Ellis’ opinion, how well the model can “debug” linguistics studies.

-Continuous development of AIs through untiring research have now one after another been turning into significant breakthroughs that Marcus had dreamed of.
+Continuous development of AIs through untiring research has now one after another been turning into significant breakthroughs that Marcus had dreamed of.

 - The impact of Technology on the Future of Retirement - April 29, 2023

 - If the first computer video game represented the 1960s, here’s how far we’ve come in tech - April 25, 2023

 - “Knock Knock, Google!”
 Bing Kick-Starts the Search Engine Race - February 8, 2023